The Beauville-Bogomolov class as a characteristic class: Hyperholomorphic sheaves

-\begin{defi} We say that $E$ {\em can be deformed along $\gamma$}, if there exists a reflexive twisted coherent sheaf over $\X$, flat over $C$, which restriction to $X_0$ is isomorphic to $E$.
-Equivalently, there exists a reflexive sheaf of Azumaya $\StructureSheaf{\X}$-algebras, flat over $C$, which restriction to $X_0$ is isomorphic to $\SheafEnd(E)$. \end{defi}
+\begin{defi} \begin{enumerate} \item Let $\E$ be a reflexive sheaf over $\X$, whose singular locus is equidimensional over $C$ of codimension $\geq 3$.
+The {\em reflexive restriction} of $\E$ to the fiber $X_t$ of $\X$ over $t\in C$ is the convex hull of the quotient of the restriction of $\E$ to $X_t$ by its torsion subsheaf. \item We say that $E$ {\em can be deformed along $\gamma$}, if there exists a reflexive twisted coherent sheaf $\E$ over $\X$, such that the singular locus of $\E$ is equidimensional\footnote{We do not require $\E$ to be flat over $C$.} over $C$ of codimension $\geq 3$, which reflexive restriction to $X_0$ represents the equivalence class of $E$ (Definition \ref{def-equivalent-twisted-sheaves}).
+Equivalently, there exists a reflexive sheaf of Azumaya $\StructureSheaf{\X}$-algebras, with such a singular locus, which reflexive restriction to $X_0$ is isomorphic to $\SheafEnd(E)$. \end{enumerate} \end{defi}

 Let $X$ be an irreducible holomorphic symplectic manifold and $\gamma:C\rightarrow\mathfrak{M}_\Lambda$ a generic parametrized twistor path, with $X_0=X$.
-Let $\omega_0$ be a K\"{a}hler class on $X_0$, such that $\PP_{\omega_0}$ is the first twistor line.
-Let $\omega_{t_i^-}$, $1\leq i\leq N$, be a K\"{a}hler class on the $i$-th node $X_{t_i}$, such that $\PP_{\omega_{t_i^-}}$ is the $i$-th twistor line, and $\omega_{t_i^+}$, $1\leq i\leq N-1$, a K\"{a}hler class on $X_{t_i}$, such that $\PP_{\omega_{t_i^+}}$ is the $i+1$ twistor line.
+Let $\omega_0$ be a K\"{a}hler class on $X_0$, such that $\PP^1_{\omega_0}$ is the first twistor line.
+Let $\omega_{t_i^-}$, $1\leq i\leq N$, be a K\"{a}hler class on the $i$-th node $X_{t_i}$, such that $\PP^1_{\omega_{t_i^-}}$ is the $i$-th twistor line, and $\omega_{t_i^+}$, $1\leq i\leq N-1$, a K\"{a}hler class on $X_{t_i}$, such that $\PP^1_{\omega_{t_i^+}}$ is the $i+1$ twistor line.
 Note that $\omega_0$ determines $\omega_{t_1^-}$, and $\omega_{t_i^+}$ determines $\omega_{t_{i+1}^-}$.
 At a node $t_i\in C$, the group $\Pic(X_{t_i})$ is trivial.
 Slope-stability is then independent of the K\"{a}hler class, by Lemma \ref{lemma-slope-stability-does-not-depend-on-kahler-class}.
 We will abuse notation and say that a sheaf on $X_{t_i}$ is $\omega_{t_i}$-slope-stable, if it is slope-stable with respect to some, hence any K\"{a}hler class.